 Myth 1 Direct payments are complicated to use

 There can be a lot to learn when first using direct payments, especially if used to employ a personal assistant (PA).
 People using direct payments will need to keep records of the money they receive and spend, which means keeping receipts, invoices and managing their bank account.
-However, every area in Wales has at least one service that will support people to manage their direct payments, giving more or less support depending on what the individual needs and wants.
+However, every local authority in Wales has at least one service that will support people to manage their direct payments, giving more or less support depending on what the individual needs and wants.

 Myth 2 Direct payments aren’t available for children